unpoller/unpoller/integrations/inputunifi/cmd/unifi-poller/README.md

 DESCRIPTION
 ---
-Unifi-Poller is a small Golang application that runs on Windows, macOS, Linux or Docker.
+UniFi Poller is a small Golang application that runs on Windows, macOS, Linux or Docker.
 It polls a UniFi controller every 30 seconds for measurements and stores the data in an Influx database.
 See the example configuration file for more examples and default configurations.